Qualifications and Experience

 ☑︎ Certificate in Therapeutic Group Work – CPPD London

-This training enables me to work safely, ethically, and with care with adults experiencing a wide range of difficulties.
+My training supports me to work safely, ethically, and with care, with adults experiencing a wide range of difficulties.

 Specialist Training & Continued Professional Development (CPD)